aimclub/FEDOT.LLM/README.md

    from fedotllm.main import FedotAI
    ```

 2. Initialize the FedotAI object.
-The required parameters are the following:
+The following parameters are required:

-* The `dataset` is a native `fedot_llm.data.data.Dataset` object that contains the dataset files.
-It can be initialized using specific loaders, such as the `PathDatasetLoader`.
+* The `task_path` parameter specifies the directory path where the competition files are located.

-* The `model` is the chat model you want to use.
-You can use any chat model class from the `langchain` library.
-However, for the best experience, we recommend using models like gpt4o-mini or higher.
+* The `inference` parameter chat model to be utilized.
+A comprehensive list of supported models and providers can be accessed via the litellm official documentation at [https://docs.litellm.ai/docs/providers](https://docs.litellm.ai/docs/providers).

-* `handlers` is a list of output handlers to use.
-You can create your own output handler or use the pre-existing ones.
-For instance, `JupyterOutput` contains handlers for Jupyter notebooks.
-You can subscribe to all of them using `JupyterOutput().subscribe`.
+* The `handlers` parameter is a list of output handlers to be utilized.
+It is possible to develop custom output handlers or utilize existing ones.
+For example, `JupyterOutput` includes handlers specifically designed for Jupyter notebooks.
+To subscribe to all available handlers, use the `subscribe` attribute.

 To acquire predictions, use the `ask` method with a string description of the dataset and associated task in an arbitrary form.

 ```python
 # Import necessary modules and classes
 import os